 Monday, January 23, 2012

 Creating a shared folder backup system that's fast and reliable is hard with Windows.
-Using xcopy copies and replaces all files (which isn't necessary unless the files are new or have been modified since last backup) and using an external programs like Veritas can be a lengthy process as well.
-The compay we initially created this system for was backing up nearly 500gb of data daily.
+Using the command "xcopy" copies and replaces all files on the target - which isn't necessary unless the files are new or have been modified since last backup, right?
+Using an external programs like Veritas can be a lengthy process as well.
+The comapay we initially created this system for was backing up nearly 1TB (1000GB) of data daily.
 We sought out a way to avoid this using a computer built from old spare parts, an external drive made from spare parts**, and a free operating system - Ubuntu (xfce release is the one we prefer, but you could do the same with any of them).

 We then created folders in the /media directory to map the network folders to.
-We added the network paths to fstab (sudo gedit /etc/fstab) of the folder we wanted to map and back up.
+We added the network paths to the "fstab" file contents (sudo gedit /etc/fstab) of the folder we wanted to map and back up.
 An example line from that file is:

 "//192.168.0.121/E$ /media/edrive cifs username=user,password=pass 0 0"